Starting or Moving School (Buckinghamshire Council)

 When can I apply?

-Please visit the Bucks CC Late Transfer pages for details of registration.
+Please visit the Buckinghamshire Council Late Transfer pages for details of registration.

 If you are moving into the area and wish to be considered for a place immediately then please visit our In-Year Admissions pages for further information.

 Is my child guaranteed a place if they qualify?